threefoldtech/jumpscale_lib/JumpScale9Lib/sal/kvm/readme.txt

 The extension is located under jumpscale_core9/lib/JumpScale/lib/kvm Images under /mnt/vmstor/kvm/images, and
-VMs to be created under /mnt/vmstor/kvm
-Each image comes with an hrd file named <image_name>.hrd and a fabric module responsible for configuring the vm after creation (pushing ssh keys, configure network, etc) there is also an hrd file created with every VM
-Hrd contains basic info name, description, etc and most importantly IP address of the VM, login credentials and a fabric module which contains network configuration logic which varies by os type, thus more flexibility installing/configuring network on the created VM.
+VMs to be created under /mnt/vmstor/kvm a fabric module responsible for configuring the vm after creation (pushing ssh keys, configure network, etc), in libvirt contains basic info name, description, etc and most importantly IP address of the VM, login credentials and a fabric module which contains network configuration logic which varies by os type, thus more flexibility installing/configuring network on the created VM.

 How to use it
-Please note that this extension requires libvirt to be installed on your system After having code deployed in its location, images ready with their hrd configurations, you need to configure the following bridges on your host: brmgmt (ip 192.168.66.254/24) brpub brtmp
+Please note that this extension requires libvirt to be installed on your system you need to configure the following bridges on your host: brmgmt (ip 192.168.66.254/24) brpub brtmp
 Images
-HRD format

 id=1
 name=openwrt